-Understanding Probability in GCSE Mathematics Probability is a fundamental concept in mathematics that quantifies the likelihood of an event occurring.
-In GCSE...
+Understanding Probability in GCSE Mathematics Probability is a fundamental concept in mathematics that measures the likelihood of an event occurring.
+In GCSE Ma...

-Probability is a fundamental concept in mathematics that quantifies the likelihood of an event occurring.
-In GCSE Mathematics, students explore both theoretical and experimental probability, providing a comprehensive understanding of how to calculate and interpret probabilities.
+Probability is a fundamental concept in mathematics that measures the likelihood of an event occurring.
+In GCSE Mathematics, students explore both theoretical and experimental probability, which are essential for understanding real-world applications of probability.

-The probability scale ranges from 0 to 1, where 0 indicates an impossible event and 1 indicates a certain event.
+The probability scale ranges from 0 to 1.
+A probability of 0 indicates that an event will not occur, while a probability of 1 indicates certainty that the event will occur.
 Probabilities can also be expressed as fractions, decimals, or percentages.

 Theoretical probability is calculated based on the possible outcomes of an event.
-It is given by the formula:
+It is determined using the formula:

 P(A) = Number of favorable outcomes / Total number of outcomes